-This reminds me that even though we can’t trace the arc of our lives going forward, we often think we should be able to or wish it was so.
+This reminds me that we humans can’t really trace the arc of our lives going forward.

-No wonder we keep looking for a way to live that won’t break our hearts.
+No wonder we keep looking for ways to live that won’t break our hearts.

 I know this to be true, because I experience it every week with my therapy and coaching clients.

-Still, I’m curious: do you think of yourself as courageous?
+Still, I’m curious: do you think of yourself as being courageous?